Kitten Rescued After Driving Under Car Engine For 22 Miles

 Wallace said he was in Chicago Heights on business and when he got to a client’s house he started hearing cat noises.

-He looked under the hood of his car, saw the kitten, and realized the cat had been riding all morning in Chicago.
+He looked under the hood of his car, saw the kitten was trapped, and realized the cat had been riding all morning in Chicago.
 He estimates he drove 22 miles before the cat was freed.

 Wallace then drove to a repair shop but was turned away.
-Then then found Lifetime Automotive and the cat lovers there got to work.
+He then found Lifetime Automotive and the cat lovers there got to work.